drewm27/speakerrankings/index.md

 Watching videos on YouTube while determining which [reviewers are unbiased](/personal-ranking-of-speaker-reviewers/) and parsing through quantitative reviews to figure out the best speakers can easily take weeks or months.
 I wrote these rankings so you can easily understand the entire speaker market in minutes.

-I've got a total count of 335 speakers ranked.
+I've got a total count of 335 speakers ranked on this website.

 **Use ctl-f or the search in your browser's drop down menu to search pages**